stream-deck-for-node/cli/README.md

-  create    Generate a new plugin project with a sample action. link      Create a symlink between your development code and the Elgato plugins directory. unlink    Remove (if exists) the symlink created with the link command. dev       Temporary modify the manifest.json using a debug-plugin for a faster development. package   Generate a .streamDeckPlugin using the Elgato DistributionTool.
+  create    Generate a new plugin project with a sample action. link      Create a symlink between your development code and the Elgato plugins directory. unlink    Remove (if exists) the symlink created with the link command. dev       Modify the manifest.json using a debug-plugin for a faster development. package   Generate a .streamDeckPlugin using the Elgato DistributionTool.

-dev options

-  -p, --persistent    dev command persistently modifies the manifest.json.
 ```

 ## Author